-Once admitted to the Freshman Pre-Nursing Program, students must meet all six of the following expectations of academic and personal achievement while completing their freshman and sophomore years.
+Once admitted to the Freshman Advantage Program, students must meet all six of the following expectations of academic and personal achievement while completing their freshman and sophomore years.
 Adherence to these expectations will play a determining role in student continuation with the BSN program.

 - Maintain a 3.25 minimum Cumulative Grade Point Average (GPA) in all classes.
 This benchmark must be met at the end of the freshman year and at the end of every subsequent semester, until the start of the BSN upper division cohort.